Skip to main content

 7.4 The Department Head will follow University policy for sharing the Head’s evaluation of the applicant with the DVF and applicant.

-7.5 DVF unable to attend meetings may cast an absentee ballot.
+7.5 DVF members unable to attend meetings may cast an absentee ballot.
 The absent member is responsible for reviewing the complete dossier before casting a vote.

 7.5.1 The absentee ballot should be sent to the Department Head no later than the close of business on the day following the meeting.
 The absentee ballot may be sent by mail, fax, e-mail, telephone or any other future means of transmission.
 The Department Head shall keep the absentee vote confidential.